NOC-OI/python-advanced-esces/_episodes/07-numpy-and-numba.md

 - "Understand the benefits of using Numpy array operations instead of loops."
 - "Remember that single instruction, multiple data instrcutions can speed up certain operations that have been optimised for their use."
 - "Understand that Numba is using Just-in-time compilation and vectorisation extensions."
-- "Understand when to use ufuncs and gufuncs to write functions that are compatible with Numba."
+- "Understand when to use ufuncs to write functions that are compatible with Numba."
 keypoints:
 - "We can measure how long a Jupyter cell takes to run with %%time or %%timeit magics."
 - "We can use a profiler to measure how long each line of code in a function takes."